dmoerner/dmoerner/README.md

 ## Hi there 👋, I'm Daniel Moerner!

 I have a PhD in philosophy from Yale University and spent the last five years working as an Assistant Professor of Philosophy at the University of Chicago.
 I've always had a passion for open-source development, and I realized just how much I enjoyed when my work gave me the opportunity to use code to tackle a problem.
 I just completed a batch at the [Recurse Center](https://www.recurse.com/), and I'm now looking for new challenges in full-stack, frontend, or backend development.
+My CV is available [here](https://moerner.com/about/files/Moerner-CV-2025-03-06.pdf).

 Some of my recent interests include: